Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Rotational and trans-rotational symmetries: examples

 Let us assume now that the function $H$ does not have an explicit dependence on $\zeta$, that is to say, it depends on $\zeta$ only through the $\eta^{\A}$ variables.
 By commuting a differential operator with the integral and using the above differential equation we can then write successively

 Thus, the condition of Lemma \ref{L3-inv} is satisfied in this case provided that the boundary term vanishes.
 This is in particular automatic when the integration contour $\mathcal{C}$ is closed.
-This simple criterion gives us a large class of toric rotation-invariant metrics.
-However, not all toric rotation-invariant metrics are of this type, and we will soon encounter a counterexample (see Lemma \ref{rot-inv-Fs-lemm} later on). \end{example}
+This simple criterion gives us a large class of rotation-invariant extended Gibbons-Hawking metrics.
+However, not all rotation-invariant extended Gibbons-Hawking metrics are of this type, and we will soon encounter a counterexample (see Lemma \ref{rot-inv-Fs-lemm} later on). \end{example}

 The existence of such an action gives rise, as shown by Haydys in \cite{MR2394039} and Hitchin in \cite{MR3116317}, to a hyperholomorphic line bundle over $M$ and a corresponding holomorphic line bundle over the twistor space of $M$ endowed with a meromorphic connection with poles of order one on the fibers over $\zeta = 0$ and $\infty$ (more rigorously put, it determines a splitting of the Atiyah-like short exact sequence \eqref{Atiyah_seq} defined in \S\,\ref{ssec:global_iss}).
 Let us describe now these structures in the case at hand using the theory we have developed.